Max Payday Loans logo

 • Explicitly encourages loan comparison shopping before signing contracts

-• States no hidden fees from the lender on their platform
+• States no fees to verify from the lender on their platform

 • Online application process marketed as quick (20 minutes) with no requirement to visit a physical location